-We understand and are preparing for the ongoing
+We understand and are preparing for the ongoing impacts of climate change

 Climate change affects local communities in different ways.
 We will gather local data to understand the implications across our district - for our people, our infrastructure, our economy, and our environment - and share this information with our communities so we can plan for the future together.